ignacioviseras/Pruebas-variadas/pruebas_swing_Java/1.PrimeraVentana/src/Readme.md

 Opciones

 1. EXIT_ON_CLOSE
-cierra la pestaña estera(indicada para paguinas principales)
+cierra la pestaña estera(indicada para paginas principales)
 2. DO_NOTHING_ON_CLOSE
  si le damos no hace nada
 3. HIDE_ON_CLOSE